erolafr/Quantitative-Tutorials-2022/Session2/Session2.md

 **build the code to import that dataset** into R and **prepare a significant plot form it**.
-It could be any plot: a map, an histogram, a boxplot, a scatterplot, a barplot, etc. I will ask you to **send to me via email your plot in a word file with a figure caption** that describes it with enough detail.
+It could be any plot: a map, an histogram, a boxplot, a scatterplot, a barplot, etc. I will ask you to **send to me via email your code and your plot in a word file with a figure caption** that describes it with enough detail.
 To help you with this I prepared this document.